Tutorial: How to Set Up SAML Group Mapping with a Post-Auth Script

 To enable SAML group mapping using a script, follow these tutorial steps.

-From the admin console of your IdP, you can configure group mapping.
+From your IdP admin console, you can configure group mapping.
 Here are some tips for some providers.

 Microsoft Azure AD